 Fischer and his team have studied the virus to check for mutations that may have made the virus stronger, resulting in greater symptoms and confirmed cases (most people with West Nile will never display symptoms).
 The flu, for example, is known to continually mutate.
 There is no evidence to suggest the virus is changing but will be monitored over several years.

 In short, questions regarding West Nile and why 2012 was such a bad year for the virus remain unanswered.
 We can’t properly guess what 2013 will bring, so it is important to protect yourself from mosquito bites.
 And what is the best way to avoid mosquito bites?
 To get rid of mosquitoes!

 At Mosquito Squad, we suggest the 7 Ts of mosquito control for yards.
 They center on the idea of getting rid of standing water where mosquitoes breed and like to harbor: Tip, Toss, Turnover, Remove Tarps and Treat.

 Tip over any objects like kids’ toys and watering cans.
 Toss out any leftover yard debris like clippings and leaves that can puddle water inside.
 Turnover dog dishes and plant saucers once a week to make sure mosquitoes don’t have a chance to breed.
 Tarps hold water so make sure they are tight.
 And lastly treat.
-At Mosquito Squad, we provide effective mosquito control with our barrier spray service.
-Our technicians spray the vegetation where mosquitoes feed and harbor, creating a protective barrier around our clients’ property.
+At Mosquito Squad, we provide effective mosquito control with our barrier treatment service.
+Our technicians mist the vegetation where mosquitoes feed and harbor, creating a protective barrier around our clients’ property.
 We come back every 21 days to keep families and their guests safe from mosquitoes.